Stodian/Stodian.github.io/README.md

 # StodianReid.com

 Welcome to StodianReid.com!
 This is the repository for my personal website where I showcase my work in the construction industry, particularly within the MEP (Mechanical, Electrical, and Plumbing) design world.
-Additionally, you'll find my blog and beta AI design software here.
+Additionally, you'll find my blog and beta design software here.

 ## Website Overview